 Evaluations are strongly encouraged before beginning therapy.
 Depending on the reason why you are considering therapy for your child, an evaluation may be required to assure that we provide the most effective and appropriate therapy for your child.
-Evaluations typically take about 2 hours and are conducted in our clinic.
-On occasion, assessments may be conducted in-home or in-school to allow a child to be in his or her most natural environment.
-If you feel that this would be best for your child, please let us know when scheduling your evaluation.
+Evaluations typically take about one to two hours and are conducted in our clinic.

 The assessment will examine your child’s speech, receptive and expressive language skills and pragmatic (social) skills.
 Once the evaluation is complete, you will receive a detailed report explaining our findings and indicating if therapy is recommended.
 In cases where therapy is recommended, the assessment report will include a treatment plan and goals to be addressed during therapy sessions.